juvation/esx/readme.txt

 Facilities

 These tools essentially allow you to import Wave files into your Electribe via its “all” file format.
+This file contains the entire memory of the Electribe, including patterns, songs, samples, slices, everything.
+So if we have a tool which understands the format of that file, we can generate files with that format outside the Electribe, then load them in.
+The net effect is the same as using the Electribe to do it, but in the case of loading samples, in the blink of an eye instead of all day.

+Usually you might start with the “empty.esx” file included in the distro, which has nothing in it.
+You would then write a file which told the tool which samples to put where, and optionally to assign various samples to parts in patterns.
+Then the tool loads the “empty.esx”, reads the driver file for instructions, then generates a new “out.esx” file which can then be loaded into the Electribe.

+Tutorial